chrismedrela/docs-guide/docs/presentations.md

 Presentations
 =============

+This page is about making presentation at i.e. conferences.
 This is not about presentations for meetings.
-This is about presentation at i.e. conferences.

-- do not share presentation slides, ask the audience to make their own
+1. Slides without presenter are useless.
+Therefore, do not share presentation slides, ask the audience to make their own notes.

-- slides without presenter are useless
-- documentation (self guided, read) is different from presentation (presenter guided, heard)
-- good presentation slides are bad documentation
-- Q&A at the beginning?
+2. Presentation is not a form of documentation.
+Presentation is presenter guided and heard while documentation is self guided and read.
+In other words, **good presentation slides are bad documentation** and vice versa.

+3. Start presentation with Questions & Answers.